Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-21-bb-choco-chips.md

 Other powdered flavour enhancers can be substituted in near equal parts with the flour removed.
 For example, for an espresso cookie, I substituted 20g of flour for 20g of freshly ground espresso powder, which resulted in a cookie with similar texture and a whole new flavor profile.
 Other powders to try are malted milk powder (the malt is key since it's not water soluble and will not affect the wet:dry ratio of the dough), cocoa powder, matcha powder and dehydrated fruit powders.

 An [Arthur chocolate chip recipe](https://www.kingarthurbaking.com/blog/2023/12/27/recipe-of-the-year-chocolate-chip-cookies) calls for the addition of a milk bread roux, Tangzhong.
 The roux is a combination of (whole) milk and flour cooked on the stove to create a pre-hydrated dough that lends itself to the chewiest texture I've ever experienced in a cookie.
 This is yet another time consuming process adding to an already long protocol, but definitely worth it if you have the time to spare!

+##### Chilling Time

+[Chilling](https://www.kingarthurbaking.com/blog/2015/05/17/chilling-cookie-dough) the cookie dough has multiple effects on the final cookie.
+The most obvious is spread - cold fats, and thus, cold dough will spread less in the oven, lending itself to a smaller and thicker cookie.
+This helps keep the center moist and gooey while the outside crisps up as it bakes.
+Conversely, if a thinner, crispy cookie is your aim, then baking cookies without chilling will help you achieve that.

+When leaving your cookie dough in the fridge for long periods of time, chemical reactions occur in the dough which help develop and deepen the flavors.
+The enzyme, amylase, that naturally occurs in the flour [break down](https://www.theperfectloaf.com/guides/how-to-autolyse/#h-how-to-autolyse) complex carbohydrates into simple sugars.
+The result is a sweeter, more complex tasting cookie dough.
+That's why I recommend chilling cookie dough for 24-48 hours for maximum impact.
+However, one can't help but bake a cookie after a short 1 hour chill to taste test.